 The first thing that needs to be done is verify that ALL front end parts and components are stock.
 This is very important.
-If there is any aftermarket parts on the suspension including over sized tires and rims, the factory size tires need to be put back on immediately.
-This alone can fix a death wobble concern if the vehicle has mud tires or over sized tires.
-Second thing to check is for any loose front end parts.
-Loose tie rods, ball joints, track bar or suspension component can also cause this “Steering Shimmy” or “Death wobble”.
-One overlooked suspension component causing this issue on Jeep Wranglers and Grand Cherokee’s is the Track bar mounted on the frame rail.
-Check to ensure it is not bend or the bushings are not loose and are nice and tight.
-In short, be sure to verify all components are tight and have no play.
+If there are any aftermarket parts on the suspension including oversized tires and rims, the factory size tires need to be put back on immediately.
+This alone can fix a death wobble concern if the vehicle has mud tires or oversized tires.
+The second most likely possible cause would be loose front end parts.
+Tie rods, ball joints, track bar or suspension component can also cause this “Steering Shimmy” or “Death wobble”.
+One overlooked suspension component causing this issue on Jeep Wranglers and Grand Cherokee’s is the Trackbar mounted on the frame rail.
+Check to ensure it is not bent or the bushings are not loose and are nice and tight.
+In short, be sure to verify all components are tight and have no slack or movement.
 Then comes the alignment.
-Even if the vehicle is not pulling when driving and the tires are wearing evenly, it is important to ensure the Caster, Camber and Toe readings are all within manufacture specifications.
+Even if the vehicle is not pulling when driving and the tires are wearing evenly, it is important to ensure the Caster, Camber and Toe readings are all within manufacturer specifications.
 On this 2006 Jeep Wrangler Rubicon, this has gotten so bad and it is such a common problem that Dodge, Jeep, Chrysler issued a TSB or Technical Service Bulletin about this concern.
 It is TSB 02-003-10 (revised) which advises the technician to replace the Steering Stabilizer or Steering Damper and Damper Bracket with the updated part number to fix this Steering Shimmy or “Death Wobble” condition.
 Below is the information about this TSB.

 Jeep TSB 02-003-10

 The Customers concern: “Steering Shimmy” AKA “Death wobble”